History of the Soyuz launch facility in French Guiana

 In addition to the launch pad, the Soyuz complex in Guiana also included a processing building, MIK, for horizontal assembly of the rocket, located 700 meters from the pad.
 The two facilities are connected by a railway line.
 Also, a launch control center is situated one kilometer from the launch pad.

-Upgrade for manned missions is also possible, however it would require taking the launch pad out of service for a certain period of time.
+Upgrades of the Soyuz pad in Korou for piloted missions was theoretically possible, however it would require taking the launch pad out of service for a certain period of time.
 (218) During the meeting of the International Space Station partners on March 2, 2006, the head of the European Space Agency, ESA, denied the existence of any plans to launch manned missions on the Soyuz-ST from Kourou, however he added "never say never."

 With the signing of a formal agreement between Arianespace and the Russian Space Agency on April 11, 2005, the countdown for the construction of the launch pad officially started on April 26, 2005.
 According to the contract, the Moscow-based KBOM design bureau had to be ready for the "all out" tests of the launch pad with the Soyuz-2 (Soyuz-ST) rocket within 35 months from the beginning of the construction.
 The tests were expected to last for two months, culminating with the actual launch of the first mission sometime in 2008, or 37 months after the beginning of the construction.
 At the time, the excavation for the pad was expected to start at the end of the monsoon season of 2005.
 (220)